roses are red violets are blue

 “Is that it?” someone hollered from the back of the room.
 “I never know for sure when a poem ends.”

 “Who’s Fiona?” someone else shouted.
 “I knew a Fiona, once.
 She was a prison guard.
 Retired to Florida.
 Has nine cats, and a girlfriend named Stella.
 Is that who you mean?”

 “Don’t you say it!”
 Fiona screeched.
 “Someone call the police.”

 Suddenly, out of nowhere, Manager Bob stepped in and tackled me to the floor.
-It was a long fall from such a great height, and I landed on top of him.
-Then he applied a hammerlock, and repeated Fiona’s call out for the police.
+It was a long fall from such great heights, and I landed on top of him.
+Then he applied a hammerlock, and shouted for someone to call the police.

 “You’re sick,” she sneered.
 “And that’s the worst Valentine’s Day poem ever written.”

 “She’s right,” I heard someone in the crowd say.

 Almost immediately, I heard a hiss at the counter.
 Milk was steaming once more.

 * * * * *